 - Input-Output (Mains)

-Candidates should prioritise quick-scoring topics first and then move to lengthy puzzle-based questions.
+Candidates should first master quick-scoring chapters before moving to lengthy puzzle-based questions.

-Reasoning Topic Weightage in SBI PO Prelims 2026
+Reasoning Topic-Wise Weightage in SBI PO Prelims 2026

 | Topic | Expected Questions |